FACT-Finder-Web-Components/documentation/markdown/3.0/en/ff-products-per-page.md

 ## Custom-built dropdown
 The `ff-products-per-page-dropdown` is a custom-build dropdown.
 If no `ff-products-per-page-item` is provided as template it will default to `<ff-products-per-page-item>{{value}}</ff-products-per-page-item>`.

-The `show-selected="true"` property on a dropdown adds the selected option to the dropdown options.

 ```html
 <ff-products-per-page-dropdown>
     <ff-products-per-page-item>